Your Windows 10 PC came with at least one hard drive. If you can boot, it means the hard drive has at least one partition C.

 You may also try out a data recovery software first before considering a specialized service.
 However, the decision should consider key factors such as the physical state of your hard drive (too many bad sectors or fragmentation might make it unsuitable for software-based recovery), how important is your data (are your mentally prepared to take any chances with your data?), and your comfort and proficiency level with DIY software tools.

 Wrapping it up

 You need to make hard drive partitions of the right size as per your requirements.
-Make sure you defragment the hard drive partitions regularly so that will store data in contiguous clusters and improve Windows performance.
+Make sure you defragment the hard drive partitions (do not defragment SSDs) regularly so that it will store data in contiguous clusters and improve Windows performance.